axelmukwena/partion/README.md

 ### Running the program

+Before executing the program, you're expected to toggle the comment between raise and return statements in all the entity and adapter files

+`raise NotImplemented` | as per hiring test requirements <br>
+`return` | as per testing requirements

 #### NB: No external packages used, only Builtin functions were used.
 So no need to run the following instructions.

 - Developed using Python 3.9 on Unix based MacOS Catalina